nionio6915/Euclid_Probe/README.md

 ### OSHPark
 Magnetically coupled Z-Probe PCB sled, originally inspired and created for CroXY 3D Printer.
 Same PCB is used for upper and lower half.
 Uses 4, 1/4x1/8 or 8mmx3mm ring magnets, and an Omron D2F snap action switch, M3 mounting screws, and some other random bits and bobs you probably have laying about. more info at http://git.io/JkzZL

-### My history with magnets and mretology
+### My history with magnets and metrology
 Some people have asked how this whole idea started in the first place ...
  -  When I was in high school, I worked as a carpenter/carpenters helper.
 We kept nails in puches made from the pantleg cutoffs of jeans with either velcro or zipper closures.
 We could 'toss' them to each other... and inevitably, sometimes one would be open, sending nails everywhere as they were thrown.
 The boss kept a baseball sized magnet in the toolbag for collecting and picking up nails or screws that fell out.
 I had thrown and open bag and watched in horror as they spilled out.
 I was for sure I was going to get chewed out, but then he blew my mind when he calmly smiled and grabbed the magnet and handed it to me without saying a word.
- -  Mag bases for indicators and knife setting gauges i thought were of the cleverest things.
+ -  Mag bases for indicators and knife setting gauges I thought were of the cleverest things.
- -  As and engineering student in univerity, I imagined magnets often while working out statics and dynamics problems.
+ -  As and engineering student in university, I imagined magnets often while working out statics and dynamics problems.
 It helped visualize forces like gravity or wind that you could not 'see'.
  -  Measuring and metrology: the hardest thing to make is a round, straight hole.
+ -  Try using laser interferrometers to measured machined part's dimensions and account for the defraction of the oil film reliably and repeatedly.
+That will cook your noodle for a while...
  - Endeavoring into Reprap, I especially enjoyed the designs of [Walter](https://www.thingiverse.com/walter/designs) where he incorporated them into printer parts like fan ducts and the like.

 So when I designed the first probe to attach to the nose of the Wanhao duplicator, it only had 1 free pin on the Melzi board.
 It was a crude affair of a couple of pieces of PCB proto-board and a recycked Makerbot style endswtich that lost its lever.
+I remembered and drew upon all thoses experiences making the prototypes.